shemeshg/LearningVerilog/README.md

 # Learning FPGA

-This repository is my personal journey into learning FPGA development, guided by the excellent *FPGA Programming Handbook – Second Edition*.
+This repository documents my personal journey into FPGA development, inspired by the excellent *FPGA Programming Handbook – Second Edition*.

-To support my learning, I built an emulator for the **Nexys A7** board using **Qt/QML**.
+To support the learning process, I built an emulator for the **Nexys A7** board using **Qt/QML**.
-The emulator helps ease the effort of testing and synthesis by simulating hardware behavior.
+The emulator reduces the friction of testing and synthesis by simulating hardware behavior in real time.

-- The Verilog code examples are located in the `./Handbook` folder, following the structure of the book.
+- Verilog examples are located in the `./Handbook` directory, following the chapter structure of the book.
-- The `./Youtube` folder contains tutorial material that parallels the examples, serving as an additional learning resource.
+- The `./Youtube` directory contains tutorial material that complements the examples.

-The emulator operates by having the testbench generate temporary files that represent the status of LEDs and the screen buffer.
-It then provides switch states and button press states for the Verilog code to read, making experimentation smoother and more accessible.

 <img width="992" height="352" alt="image" src="https://github.com/user-attachments/assets/8ffea46a-af87-4ca0-b3e9-0d8588f6da84" />